-The trick is to rebuild your emergency fund as soon so you can after dipping into it to ensure that it is built back up to that magical three to six months of living expenses mark.
+The trick is to rebuild your emergency fund as soon as you can after dipping into it to ensure that it is built back up to that magical three to six months of living expenses mark.

 Bankruptcy Should Be Your Last Choice

-Another way to get out from under the financial hole that you may have put yourself in is declaring bankruptcy.
-This of course should be your last option and only considered after you have talked to a bankruptcy lawyer and a debt consolidation expert.
+Another way to get out from under the financial hole that you may have put yourself in is by declaring bankruptcy.
+This of course should be your last option and only be considered after you have talked to a bankruptcy lawyer and a debt consolidation expert.

 Having a bankruptcy on your credit report will destroy your credit score.
 It is the equivalent to a nuke on your credit score.
-It is slightly worse than having a foreclosure or a short sale of your home when you consider the damage it does on your credit score.
+It is slightly worse than having a foreclosure or a short sale of your home when you consider the damage it does to your credit score.

-And, like I said earlier in this article, walking away from your debt should almost never been one of your choices.
+And, as I said earlier in this article, walking away from your debt should almost never be one of your choices.
 You fully committed yourself in a contract to your purchase whether it was a house, car, timeshare, or other venture.
 You should honor your commitments if at all possible.
 There are other avenues for you to pursue such as selling your asset for a loss if you have to in order to get out of a bad financial decision.

 Have you ever managed to get in a bad financial situation and had to use one of these methods to get out?
 Did you find another way out?
 I’d love to hear your thoughts in the comment section below.